carstenandrich/debian-minimal-live/README.md

 ```

 After installation, simply reboot the VM and it should boot from the install
 disk and not the live image.
+If not, remove the `-drive file=image_uefi.bin`
+parameter to enforce booting from the installation disk.
+This step is required
+if QEMU/OVMF do not retain NVRAM contents between boots.